lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

     delete_atoms group group_type_1_in
     delete_atoms group group_type_2_out

-..  container:: justify

-    The two first *region* commands recreate
-    the previously defined regions, which is necessary since regions are not saved by the *write_data* command.
+The two first *region* commands recreate the previously defined regions, which is necessary since regions are not saved by the *write_data* command.

-..  container:: justify

 The first two *group* commands are used to create groups containing all the atoms of type 1 and all the atoms of type 2, respectively.
 The next two *group* commands create atom groups based on their positions at the beginning of the simulation, i.e. when the commands are being read by LAMMPS.
 The last two *group* commands create atom groups based on the intersection between the previously defined groups.

-..  container:: justify

 Finally, the two *delete_atoms* commands delete the atoms of type 1 that are located within the cylinder and the atoms of type 2 that are located outside the cylinder, respectively.

-..  container:: justify

 When you run the *input.md.lammps* input using LAMMPS, you can see in the *log* file how many atoms are in each group, and how many atoms have been deleted:

 ..  code-block:: bw